We use affiliate links. They let us sustain ourselves at no cost to you.

 Most versatile provider on the market.

-Bright Data is another juggernaut with a huge and highly diverse network of shared, dedicated, and rotating IPs.
-Without much exaggeration, it can offer anything for anyone.
+Bright Data is a juggernaut with a vast and highly diverse network of shared, dedicated, and rotating IPs.
+Without much exaggeration, it can offer anything to anyone.
 You can buy one or ten thousand IPs, limit them to certain or all domains, and get addresses that have been cooled down for some time.

 Bright Data’s shared IPs are static and come in a list, or you can get access to a pool of 20,000 addresses.
 The latter randomly chooses IPs from 80 locations.
 Dedicated addresses are spread throughout 3,000 subnets.
 With Bright Data’s proxy manager, you can rotate, filter, and otherwise manipulate the proxies.

 Every service includes at least 50 locations worldwide, country and city-level targeting.
 Bright Data offers flexible rotation options: rotate every request or keep the IPs for as long as available.
-Also, there’s an option to immediately replace IP that fails with a new one.
+Also, there’s an option to immediately replace a proxy server that goes offline with a new one.
 So, the provider manages to keep 100% uptime.

 However, this same versatility plays into pricing, in the form of upsells.
-You’ll have to pay extra for unlimited traffic, or IPs that haven’t been used for some time.
+You’ll have to pay extra for unlimited traffic and private access to more than one domain.

 • Features: Unlimited threads.
 Bandwidth & domains are plan-based